mailsourajit25/Clustering/README.md

-# Comparative Study of different clustering techniques
+# Comparative study of different clustering techniques

 Breast Cancer Wisconsin (Diagnostic) Data Set
 Predict whether the cancer is benign or malignant